PerfectExamples/Multiple-Server-Instances-Demo/README.md

 /set/delivered
 /delete

+### IMPORTANT NOTE ABOUT THE PRIVATE API

+There is a filter on the private API that will return an unauthorized error if you do not add a header value to your request of key `token` and value `13100E4F22B84AD0A11E`

+This is to simulate an API key for private requests, showing that it's easy to make a public/private API pair using multiple server instances on groups of the same routes.

 ### /count

 To use /count, you make a get request.
 It will return JSON containing a count of the number of shipments in the database.